McMasterRS/ws_web-design-guide/form-label.md

 {% endraw %}
 ```

-Reload the "Settings" page in your browser and re-run the Wave tool.
+Reload the "Settings" page in your browser and re-run the WAVE tool.
 The missing form label error should now be fixed.